 Before taking clobazam,

-- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets.
+- tell your doctor and pharmacist if you are allergic to clobazam, any other medications, or any of the ingredients in clobazam tablets, suspension, or film.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - talk to your doctor about the risks and benefits of taking this medication if you are 65 years of age or older.
 Older adults should receive low doses of clobazam because higher doses may not work better and may cause serious side effects.